yhilpisch/pmcode/README.md

 ## Acknowledgments

 This companion repository is maintained for readers of the book.
-The learning experience is optimized when used alongside the book PDF.
+The learning experience is optimized when used alongside the book manuscript.

-# (c) Dr. Yves J. Hilpisch | The Python Quants GmbH
+**&copy; Dr. Yves J. Hilpisch | The Python Quants GmbH**
-# AI-powered by GPT-5
+**AI-powered by GPT-5**

 <img src="https://theaiengineer.dev/tae_logo_gw_flatter.png" width=35% align=right>